idibau/cs2bim/README.md

 ST_Intersects → Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
 ST_Contains → Returns true if the first geometry contains the second.

+##### Projection Entity Mapping

+Specifies the IFC entity that all selected objects are exported to.
+It also defines the attributes and properties that are applied to each exported entity.

+##### Entity Type Mapping

+Specifies an IFC entity type linked to each created instance.
+Entity types are shared among other instances of this feature type if their attribute or property values are identical.

 #### Building

-#### Entity Mapping
+Buildings are feature types that are generated by transforming building geometries from a CityGML file.

+##### Building SQL

+A SQL query that selects objects from the GIS database.
+Each result row is converted into an IFC instance.
+The query requires taking a polygon wkt as parameter "%(polygon)s" and must return at least one column named `egid`, containing the egid numbers of the buildings laying inside the polygon.
+Additional columns can be included to provide values that can be referenced in the attribute, property, or group configurations.

-#### Entity Type Mapping
+##### Building Entity Mapping

-The objects of a feature type can be associated with an entity type.
-Each entity type instance can be configured with its own attributes, and properties.
-These attributes and properties are defined in the same way as those of the feature type instance itself.

-A spatial structure is reused across all feature type instances that share identical attributes and properties.
-As a result, the total number of spatial structures ranges from one up to the number of feature type instances.
+For building feature types, the associated IFC entity is always IfcBuilding, and this cannot be changed.
+The entity mapping defines the attributes, properties, and building parts of the feature type.
+Building parts are attached to the corresponding IfcBuilding instance and represent the building’s geometry, allowing you to define how different parts are mapped and visualized.

 #### Spatial Structure Mapping

-All objects of a feature type are associated with a spatial structure.
-Each spatial structure instance can be configured with its own entity, attributes, and properties.
-These attributes and properties are defined in the same way as those of the feature type instance itself.

-A spatial structure is reused across all feature type instances that share identical attributes and properties.
+Specifies the IFC spatial structure element that a created instance is linked to.
+Spatial structures are shared among instances if their attribute or property values are identical — even across different feature types.
 As a result, the total number of spatial structures ranges from one up to the number of feature type instances.

 #### Group Mapping

+Defines one or more IFC group assignments.
+Groups are shared among instances if the grouping attributes or properties match — even across different feature types.

 ### Groups

 Each feature type instance can be assigned to one or more groups.
-This configuration is optional—if omitted, no group assignment will be made.For every group assignment, the system creates an IFC group based on the specified group configuration, including its parameters such as entity and any number of attributes or properties.
+This configuration is optional—if omitted, no group assignment will be made.
+For every group assignment, the system creates an IFC group based on the specified group configuration, including its parameters such as entity and any number of attributes or properties.
 If no configuration exists for a given assigned value, the system will generate a basic IFC group entity without additional attributes or properties.
 When defining groups, the "." character can be used to create nested group structures.

-For example: The group "Amtliche Vermessung.Bodenbedeckung.befestigt" results in the creation of three nested groups.
+For example, the group "Amtliche Vermessung.Bodenbedeckung.befestigt" results in the creation of three nested groups.
 The feature type instances are assigned to the final group in this hierarchy.

 - Amtliche Vermessung
     - Bodenbedeckung
         - befestigt
             - Feature type instance 1
             - Feature type instance 2
             - Feature type instance 3
             - ...

 ### Examples